We answer 24/7 — call anytime, even after hours, for your free quote (954) 289-0864

 Restaurants & Commercial Kitchens

-Retail and showroom floors are part of the brand.
-They need to look polished, handle steady foot traffic and rolling carts, and stay easy to clean without closing the store for days.
-A decorative flake or metallic system delivers the finish, hides minor wear between refreshes, and pairs with a fast-cure topcoat so the space can reopen quickly.
-The same look that sells the floor in a showroom also brightens the room and lifts the overall feel.
+In a Coral Springs showroom, a Sunrise retail bay, or a hotel lobby near the beach, the floor is part of the first impression.
+It has to read clean and high-end, take steady foot traffic and rolling carts, and refresh without shutting the doors for a week.
+A decorative flake or metallic system delivers the finish, hides the day-to-day scuffs between refreshes, and goes under a fast-cure topcoat so the space reopens fast — the same gloss that sells the room also bounces light and lifts the whole feel.

 Auto Shops & Dealerships

-Service bays and dealership floors live under hot tires, dropped tools, oil, brake fluid, and solvents.
-The floor has to resist chemical staining, take impact without chipping, and clean up fast so a spill never becomes a slip hazard.
-A chemical-resistant flake or solid-color epoxy with a high-grip topcoat is the standard for service areas, while a showroom floor leans toward a high-gloss decorative finish that makes the vehicles the star.
+The service bays and dealership floors along the Federal Highway and 441 corridors live under hot tires, dropped tools, oil, brake fluid, and solvents.
+The floor has to refuse chemical staining, take impact without chipping, and wipe clean before a spill turns into a slip claim.
+A chemical-resistant flake or solid-color epoxy with a high-grip topcoat is the standard in the bays, while the showroom side leans to a high-gloss decorative finish that keeps the vehicles the center of attention.

-Clinical floors demand the highest hygiene standard: a seamless, non-porous surface that withstands repeated disinfection, resists staining from medical chemicals, and offers reliable traction.
-Quartz-broadcast systems with coved bases are common in clinics and labs, and where sensitive electronics or imaging equipment are present, an ESD or anti-static floor is specified to bleed off static charge safely.
-Every transition and joint is sealed so there is nowhere for contamination to gather.
+Clinics, dental offices, and labs — common across the Plantation, Davie, and Weston medical pockets — hold the highest bar: a seamless, non-porous floor that takes repeated disinfecting, refuses to stain under medical chemicals, and still gives reliable traction.
+Quartz-broadcast systems with coved bases are the norm, and where imaging or sensitive electronics live, an ESD or anti-static build is specified to bleed static off safely.
+Every transition and joint gets sealed so contamination has nowhere to gather.

 Choosing the Right System